Biltong: Ingredients

-Modern-day ingredients sometimes added include balsamic vinegar or malt vinegar, sugar, dry ground chilli peppers, nutmeg, paprika, lemon juice, garlic, bicarbonate of soda, Worcestershire sauce, onion powder, and saltpetre.
+Modern-day ingredients sometimes include balsamic vinegar or malt vinegar, sugar, dry ground chilli peppers, nutmeg, paprika, lemon juice, garlic, bicarb soda, Worcestershire sauce, onion powder, and saltpetre.

 Meat

 Prior to the introduction of refrigeration, the curing process was used to preserve all kinds of meat in Southern Africa, but biltong is most commonly made today from beef, primarily because of its widespread availability and lower cost relative to game.
 For the finest cuts, fillet, sirloin, or steaks cut from the hip, such as topside or silverside, are used.
 Other cuts can be used, but are not as high in quality.

 Biltong can also be made from: